zhaojj2209/tp/docs/UserGuide.md

 Unless stated otherwise, only one input per parameter is allowed for each command.

-Furthermore, within each command, any other parameters, other than the ones listed in each command format, are considered invalid.
+Furthermore, within each command, any other parameters other than the ones listed in each command format are considered invalid.
 The command will not be executed, and an error message will be displayed, if any invalid parameters are present.

 </div>

-### 4.1 Viewing Help: `help`
+### 4.1 View Help: `help`

 Brings up the user guide.